TheRobotCarlson/Confluency/README.md

 # Confluency
 A simple api for accessing the Confluence REST API

 No need to keep track of IDs or worry about anything going on behind the scenes.
-Confluency provides a simple interface to the Confluence REST api with caching to accelerate repeated requests.
+Confluency provides a simple interface to the Confluence REST api with simple caching to accelerate repeated requests.

 ## Installation